 Bend, which is located around central Oregon has an abundance of prime paddle boarding destinations.
 These range from the amazing Deschutes River, to the Pristine lakes and surf-able whitewater parks.

 The glorious landscapes amplifies the paddle boarding experiences, having the Ponderosa pines and the ever magnificent volcanic mountains of the Cascade Range.

-That being said, if you’re ever in Oregon and you’re a fan or participant of the sport, these are the top 8 paddle boarding destinations you should visit.
+That being said, if you’re ever in Oregon and you’re a fan or participant of the sport, these are the top 8 paddle boarding destinations you should visit in Oregon.

 Here Are The Top 8 Stand Up Paddle Board Destinations You Need to Visit In Oregon

 East Lake at Newberry National Volcanic Monument

 It will only take you a short drive (about 30 minutes) up the Cascade lakes scenic byway to get to Bend’s summer playground of Elk Lake.

 The lake is a tourist favorite, all thanks to its wonderful beaches, epic views and the user friendly amenities at Elk Lake Resort.

 The lake offers an incredible view of Mount Bachelor and South Sister.
 These views are great sights to behold, most especially in the early hours of the day (sun up), and towards the end of the evening (sun down).

 This is an excellent spot to meet the most fun loving locals and adventure-hungry visitors.
 We recommend!